 “Does DST actually save energy?”

-A Department of Energy study was released in early November 2008 showing that Daylight Saving Time does in fact save energy.
+A Department of Energy study was released in early November 2008, showing that Daylight Saving Time does, in fact, save energy.

 - The total electricity savings of Extended Daylight Saving Time were about 1.3 Tera Watt-hour (TWh).
-This corresponds to 0.5 percent per each day of Extended Daylight Saving Time, or 0.03 percent of electricity consumption over the year.
+This corresponds to 0.5 percent per day of Extended Daylight Saving Time or 0.03 percent of electricity consumption over the year.
 In comparison, the total 2007 electricity consumption in the United States was 3,900 TWh.

-- In terms of national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods, or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.
+- In terms of national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.

 How much again?
 We’re talking two one-hundredths of a percent annual energy consumption reduced!

-How will you spend this energy savings?
+How will you spend these energy savings?